Siem Reap, Cambodia

 The best preserved gate of the 5 main gates.

-Located in the center of the city, Angkor Whom, and best known as the ‘Temple of Many Faces,’ this was our favorite temple, besides Angkor Wat.
+Located in the center of the city, Angkor Thom, and best known as the ‘Temple of Many Faces,’ this was our FAVORITE temple, besides Angkor Wat.

 A Hindu and Buddhist Temple in the form of a temple mountain.
 Recommended for sunsets, as you can see for miles, it’s a 20 minute trek up a dirt hill, so be sure to wear proper footwear.